Skip to:

 Author: Germain, S.

 • McGill University and University of Montreal Health Law Seminars.
 (Conference) Montreal, Canada (2017).
-Panel Member.
-Invited speaker.
+Panel Member Invited speaker.

 Paper: Trading Medical Tourism for Just Health Care